H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Insecure Deserialization.md

  - 3) Encode the modified serialised cookie in Base54

  - 4) Paste our modified value in the cookie value WITHOUT refreshing the page for profit

+### 2) Object Injection

+#### Object injection is a vulnerability that arises from insecure data deserialisation in web applications.
+It occurs when untrusted data is deserialised into an object, allowing attackers to manipulate the serialised data to execute arbitrary code, leading to serious security risks.

+### Requirements:

+#### Knowledge of code that handles deserialization blindly without user input sanitization or any security measures have been implemented in the code.

+### Steps:

+ - 1) Craft a PHP payload that generates malicious serialised shellcode (Payload will be added to the scripts directory in this repo)

+ - 2) Set up listener

+           nc -lvnp 4444

+ - 3) Inject the malicious shellcode we generated to the vulnerable endpoint to gain RCE